Globin: Evolution

 The M/F family of globins is absent in archaea.
 Eukaryotes lack GCS, Pgb, and T3 subfamily globins.

 Eight globins are known to occur in vertebrates: androglobin (Adgb), cytoglobin (Cygb), globin E (GbE, from bird eye), globin X (GbX, not found in mammals or birds), globin Y (GbY, from some mammals), hemoglobin (Hb), myoglobin (Mb) and neuroglobin (Ngb).
 All these types evolved from a single globin gene of F/M family found in basal animals.
 The single gene has also invented an oxygen-carrying "hemoglobin" multiple times in other groups of animals.
-Several functionally different haemoglobins can coexist in the same species.
+Several functionally different hemoglobins can coexist in the same species.

 Sequence conservation

 Although the fold of the globin superfamily is highly evolutionarily conserved, the sequences that form the fold can have as low as 16% sequence identity.
 While the sequence specificity of the fold is not stringent, the hydrophobic core of the protein must be maintained and hydrophobic patches on the generally hydrophilic solvent-exposed surface must be avoided in order for the structure to remain stable and soluble.
 The most famous mutation in the globin fold is a change from glutamate to valine in one chain of the hemoglobin molecule.
-This mutation creates a "hydrophobic patch" on the protein surface that promotes intermolecular aggregation, the molecular event that gives rise to sickle-cell anemia.
+This mutation creates a "hydrophobic patch" on the protein surface that promotes intermolecular aggregation, the molecular event that gives rise to sickle-cell disease.